Five Characters in Search of an Exit: Episode notes

-Dolls were specially crafted for the final shots that closely resembled the actors who had played the parts.
+Dolls were specially crafted for the final shots to closely resemble the actors who had played the parts.

 Legacy

 The episode was reportedly an inspiration for the 1997 film Cube.
 The TV series Felicity paid homage in its episode "Help for the Lovelorn"; both episodes were directed by Lamont Johnson.
+This episode would also serve as one of the inspirations for horror film director Damien Leone to create the character Art the Clown who serves as the main antagonist in Leone's Terrifier franchise.